squiggle-lang/squiggle-lang.org/tutorial/chapter/5/index.md

 ## Property access

 Property access is written just like JavaScript.
-The difference is that Squiggle will throw an exception unless the Squiggle code `obj has key` is true.
+The difference is that Squiggle will throw an exception unless the Squiggle code `obj has key` is `true`.

 ```squiggle
 let object = {property: "Foo"}